Sleepwalker

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description uses a specific verb ('Fetch') and identifies the resource ('one full structured CI/AC run').
-It distinguishes from the sibling tool get_sleepwalker_prompt_response by noting that AC raw responses are fetched separately.
+The description clearly states the action ('Fetch') and the resource ('one full structured CI/AC run belonging to a saved test').
+It distinguishes from sibling tools by mentioning that direct-URL runs and AC raw responses are handled elsewhere, providing specificity.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.